jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 - If you have some problems on installing tools in your Mac, then :
 1. Search **"APJC-java-microservice-migration-workshop"** AMI in Community AMIs (Singapore region only)
 2. Select instance type "t2.large" at least.
-3. Attach a role to EC2 instances or configure AWS CLI with your credentials.
-IAM role should have enough access privileges(S3, DynamoDB, SSM, RDS, ECS, ECR).
+3. After launching an instance, configure AWS CLI with your credentials(your credential must have enough privilege)

 # Labs : Migration from Monolithic to Microservice